KimberlyCaristi

 Without the plastic table and chairs in the way, I could walk through to the hallway that was on the opposite side of the front door.
 I started down the hall to check out the bedrooms.
 The first one was right behind the kitchen wall.
 It was tiny with two small twin beds with a small table between them.
 I would be buying bed sacks for each of them if I had company.
 Well, at least there was a small cabinet for clothes.
 I opened the window and the shutters to get some fresh air into the room.
 The window looked out on the sidewalk, to the right was the sea.
 I had hoped a couple of friends would visit me.
 I could tell people that their room had a view of the sea.
 I looked around the room, then I hoped no one would visit.
 I could put a bunch of money into this place if I were going to live here long term.
 I noticed the sand in the disgusting carpet.
 I took a deep breath, telling myself, stop feeling sorry for yourself.

 Two more rooms to investigate: the main bedroom and the bathroom.
 I didn’t know which one I was more worried about.
 I flipped the lights on in the main bedroom and it looked like I had some work to do.
 I open one window on the south side of the bedroom.
 I stuck my head out the window.
 Of course, the sea was to the right.
 Nice.
 One matrimony bed, twice as many cabinets as the small bedroom, two small night stands on either side of the bed, and a small stuffed chair in the corner.
 The chair was the cutest thing in the whole apartment.
 That was not saying much, but I would use it in my house in Indiana.
 I opened the closets to find a grocery pull cart in one and two drying racks in the other – another plus.
 I was trying my hardest to stay positive, but all I kept thinking was that the place was positively atrocious.
-I climbed over the bed to open the other window and shutters on the east side.
-It looked out over the parking lot, and I saw my car.
-I didn’t think I would be leaving the window open on a regular basis.
-Shoot, someone walking on the sidewalk could step on the rocks and reach through the window.
-A little creepy, I locked the shutters so I could get air coming into the room.
-I didn’t know why I was worried because I knew I wouldn’t be sleeping much on the lumpy mattress.
-I was like the title character from The Princess and the Pea.
-I felt every lump.

 Finally, the bathroom was at the end of the hall next to the main bedroom.
 I was surprised that it was decent looking, and the tiles were in good condition.
 It just needed cleaning.
 I was thrilled that the tub didn’t have a rounded bottom.
 We lived in Florence for a month with a rounded bottom and you had to stand with one foot in front of the other or your ankles would be tilting inward.
 That was something I always checked.
-Not that I could change anything, but I always checked.
+Not that I could change anything about it, but I always checked.

 The building must have been built or remodeled in the 1950s because of the tile color.
 Everybody back then must have been a fan of institutional green.
 The kind of green you used to see in hospitals.
 It probably had come back into vogue, but by looking at the rest of the apartment it must be old.
 I was glad they didn’t go all the way up the wall as in many Italian bathrooms.
 They were about six feet high, leaving around four feet of bare walls.